Renato Vallanzasca: Present life

 Since 1999, Vallanzasca has been incarcerated in a maximum security prison in the town of Voghera.
 At the beginning of May 2005, after having received a special three-hour permit to meet his elderly mother, he formalized a request for clemency by sending a letter to the Ministry of Justice, and to the magistrate of surveillance of Pavia.
 On 15 July 2007, his mother wrote to the Italian president Giorgio Napolitano and the minister of Justice, Clemente Mastella, requesting clemency for her son.
 On 15 September 2007, Vallanzasca was notified by the Presidency of the Republic that all requests for clemency had been refused.
 He then continued serving his sentence at the Opera prison in Milan.

 In May 2008, he married his childhood friend, Antonella D'Agostino.
 The marriage was formalised with a civil ceremony on 5 May 2008.

 Beginning in March 2010, Vallanzasca was given a permit to exit prison in the daytime to participate in work activities.
 He leaves his cell every day at 7:30 and returns at 19:00.
 His mother died on 8 February 2011, aged 94.

 On 13 June 2014, during the semi-courtship granted by the prison of Bollate, he attempted to unpack and steal underwear and gardening material at a supermarket in Milan and was arrested by the carabinieri for the crime of aggravated improper robbery.
 The following day, 14 June, he was sentenced to 10 months in jail plus a 330 euro fine.

-With this new conviction Vallanzasca risks the loss of the benefits during detention.
+Following his conviction for supermarket theft, Vallanzasca lost his right to temporary release and semi-liberty for a long time.

+In the following years, serious neurodegenerative diseases have emerged.
+Lawyers have repeatedly reported that the former boss suffers from an advanced form of Alzheimer's and dementia, which renders him unable to understand the meaning of his imprisonment.
+After several rejected requests, in September 2024 the Milan Surveillance Court granted a deferral of the sentence in the form of house arrest.
+In November 2024 he was transferred from the Bollate prison to the "Opera della Provvidenza" nursing home in Rubano, in the province of Padua, a facility specialized in the care of patients with serious mental health deficits.

 In his "criminal career" he collected in total four life sentences and 295 years of imprisonment.